 A good preamp will give your recorded audio a subjectively better quality of sound that we refer to as color, tone, or texture.
 In other words, it makes the sound better.
 This is generally due to the topology of the preamp circuit and the quality of the components used in the design.

 The design & component quality will dictate how transparent the preamp is (the clarity of sound at higher gains) and the tone or subjective audio sound.
-You would expect the more expensive audio interfaces to have better quality preamps due to their superior circuitry and components; however, there are a few hidden gems in the more affordable ranges which we will explore later on.
+You would expect the more expensive audio interfaces to have better quality preamps due to their superior circuitry and components.

-Essentially audio interfaces convert microphone and instrument audio signals into a format your recording software recognizes.
-An interface may also transmit audio signals from your computer to peripherals such as headphones and studio monitors.
-Interfaces usually connect to your computer using USB cables or Thunderbolt if you are on an Apple Device.
+Essentially, audio interfaces convert microphone and instrument audio signals into a format your recording software recognizes.
+An interface may also transmit audio signals from your computer to peripherals (such as headphones and studio monitors).

 Best USB Audio Interfaces